andreasorensen/burrito-builder-ui/README.md

 ### Iteration 1

-Right now the app won't load because its unfinished/buggy.
+[X] Right now the app won't load because its unfinished/buggy.
 Run the dev server and fix whatever bugs/finish whatever functionality is causing the app to crash.

 ### Iteration 2

-Connect the front end to the backend so that when the app loads, all existing orders are fetched from the server.
+[X] Connect the front end to the backend so that when the app loads, all existing orders are fetched from the server.

 ### Iteration 3

-Add functionality to enable form submission only when at least one ingredient and a name have been added to the order.
-If either of these two requirements is missing, the form should not be submittable.
-Upon successful submission, a POST request should be made to the server.
+[X] Add functionality to enable form submission only when at least one ingredient and a name have been added to the order.
+[X] If either of these two requirements is missing, the form should not be submittable.
+[X] Upon successful submission, a POST request should be made to the server.

-New orders should only be displayed on the page IF the POST request is successful.
-The user should see the new order displayed without the page refreshing.
-The new order should persist on the DOM after refreshing as well.
+[X] New orders should only be displayed on the page IF the POST request is successful.
+[X] The user should see the new order displayed without the page refreshing.
+[X] The new order should persist on the DOM after refreshing as well.

 ### Iteration 4

 Cypress testing: Be sure to stub all network requests:

-- Write a test covering what should be displayed when the user first visits the page.
+[X] - Write a test covering what should be displayed when the user first visits the page.
-- Write a test to check the user flow of adding a new order to the DOM.
+[] - Write a test to check the user flow of adding a new order to the DOM.
-- Write a test to check that orders cannot be submitted without a name and at least one ingredient.
+[] - Write a test to check that orders cannot be submitted without a name and at least one ingredient.

 ## Extensions (only to be attempted if all prior iterations are complete)